-In June 2009, the FASB approved the FASB Accounting Standards Codification (the "Codification") as the single source of authoritative nongovernmental U.S. GAAP to be launched on July 1, 2009.
+In June 2009, the FASB approved the "FASB Accounting Standards Codification" (the "Codification") as the single source of authoritative nongovernmental U.S. GAAP to be launched on July 1, 2009.
 The Codification does not change current U.S. GAAP, but is intended to simplify user access to all authoritative U.S. GAAP by providing all the authoritative literature related to a particular topic in one place.
-All existing accounting standard documents will be superseded and all other accounting literature not included in the Codification will be considered nonauthoritative.
+All existing accounting standard documents will be superseded and all other accounting literature not included in the Codification will be considered non authoritative.
 The Codification is effective for interim and annual periods ending after September 15, 2009.
-The Codification is effective for the Company and the Company does not expect the adoption to have a material impact on its consolidated financial position, results of operations or cash flows.
+The Codification is effective for the Company in the interim period ending September 30, 2014 and it does not expect the adoption to have a material impact on its consolidated financial position, results of operations or cash flows.